 1. How can I find deadlines for grant programs?

 Federal Funding Opportunities can be found at http://www.grants.gov.
 Most federal agencies have posted program deadlines on their agency website.
-State, local and other funders' deadlines can be found either via the Web or by contacting OSPR's Assistant Director, Diana Dubinsky.
+State, local and other funders' deadlines can be found either via the Web or by contacting OSPR's Interim Director, Diana Dubinsky.

 2. What assistance is available to help with proposal writing?